Top 12 Questions to Ask your Home Structural Engineer [Updated 2025]

 3. Why do I need a home structural engineer?

 There are several reasons you may want to consider hiring a home structural engineer.
-Remember that every home was built according to a specific design.
-If the “bones” of that design are altered in any way, it may be necessary to consult with a structural engineer.
+The most common reason is due to alterations or changes made in a home’s skeleton.
+If the bones are altered in any way, it’s crucial to consult with a structural engineer.

 Listed below are some examples of when to hire a structural engineer: